Your footer is the last thing visitors see before they leave. Or stay.

 This is a simple footer template with a dark background, coded by Prince Sargbah.

-Footer bootstrap design
+Footer Bootstrap design

 This dark-themed Bootstrap footer is by dia.
 It is a clean and simple design.
 There is a bright orange button that draws attention and incites action, which is very useful for highlighting core information for the visitor.